kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

 I completed my PhD in Epidemiology at the University of Bristol in February 2022.
-Since then, I obtained postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.
+Afterwards, I obtained postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.
 Currently, I am working as an analyst within the consulting/pharamceutical industry.